 - Brainstorming ebook topic ideas, and how to market your ebook

-I only have two spots available for VIP Coaching per month.
+I only have two spots available for coaching per month.
 To grab your spot, visit this page.